Secure CheckoutPersonal information is secured with SSL technology.

 15. Microfluidics devices to study the effect of electric field on C. elegans and Danio rerio

-16. Robotic micromanipulation systems for mechanical stimulation of Drosophila larvae
+16. Force-controlled robotic systems for mechanical stimulation of drosophila larvae

 - No. of pages: